 - Customer support

-- Pursuing funding for your business
+- Pursuing funding for a business

 #1 Read and read some more

-Reading technical writing will teach you the following:
+Reading technical writing teaches you the following:

 - How to structure sentences

 - The type of content to write about